Background pattern

 or

-• as the first medication you receive for your cancer that has spread to other parts of the body
+• as the first medicine you receive for your cancer that has spread to other parts of the body

 or

-• in certain circumstances, if you have previously received treatment for your cancer with other tyrosine kinase inhibitors.
+• in certain circumstances, if you have previously received treatment for your cancer with other protein kinase inhibitor medicines.

-TAGRISSO can be prescribed in combination with other cancer medications, such as:
+TAGRISSO may be prescribed to you in combination with other cancer medicines, such as:

-• pemetrexedand a platinum-based chemotherapy, as the first medication you receive for your cancer that has spread to other parts of the body
+• pemetrexed and platinum-based chemotherapy as the first medicine you receive for your cancer that has spread to other parts of the body

-When TAGRISSO is administered in combination with other cancer medications, it is essential that you also read the leaflet for these other medications.
-If you have any questions about these medications, consult your doctor.
+When TAGRISSO is given in combination with other cancer medicines, it is important that you also read the patient information leaflet for these other medicines.
+If you have any questions about these medicines, ask your doctor.

 How TAGRISSO works

-TAGRISSO acts by blocking the EGFR and may help your non-small cell lung cancer stop growing or slow its growth.
-It may also help reduce the size of the tumor and prevent the tumor from recurring after surgical removal.
+TAGRISSO works by blocking EGFR and may help your lung cancer stop growing or slow down its growth.
+It may also help reduce the size of the tumor and prevent the tumor from coming back after surgical removal.

-• If you are receiving TAGRISSO after the complete removal of your cancer, it means that your cancer contained defects in the EGFR gene, "exon 19 deletion" or "exon 21 substitution mutation".
+• If you are receiving TAGRISSO after the complete removal of your cancer, this means that your cancer contained defects in the EGFR gene, "exon 19 deletion" or "exon 21 substitution mutation".

-• If you are receiving TAGRISSO for a cancer that cannot be removed (resected) by surgery and has responded or stabilized after treatment with chemotherapy and radiation, it means that your cancer contains defects in the EGFR gene, “exon 19 deletion” or “exon 21 substitution mutation”.
+• If you are receiving TAGRISSO for cancer that cannot be removed (resected) by surgery and has responded or stabilized after treatment with chemotherapy and radiation, this means that your cancer contains defects in the EGFR gene, "exon 19 deletion" or "exon 21 substitution mutation".

-• If TAGRISSO is the first tyrosine kinase inhibitor you are taking, this means that your cancer contains defects in the EGFR gene called “exon 19 deletion” or “exon 21 substitution mutation”.
+• If TAGRISSO is the first protein kinase inhibitor medicine you are taking, this means that your cancer contains defects in the EGFR gene called "exon 19 deletion" or "exon 21 substitution mutation".

-• If your cancer has progressed while being treated with another tyrosine kinase inhibitor, this means that your cancer contains a defective gene called “T790M”.
-Due to this defect, it is possible that other tyrosine kinase inhibitors may no longer work.
+• If your cancer has progressed while being treated with another protein kinase inhibitor medicine, this means that your cancer contains a defective gene called "T790M".
+Due to this defect, it is possible that other protein kinase inhibitor medicines may no longer work.

-If you have any doubts about how this medication works, or why you have been prescribed this medication, consult your doctor.
+If you have any questions about how this medicine works or why it has been prescribed for you, ask your doctor.

-2. What you need to know before starting TAGRISSO
+2. What you need to know before you take TAGRISSO

 Do not take TAGRISSO if:

-• You are allergic (hypersensitive) to osimertinib or any of the other components of this medication (listed in section6).
+• you are allergic (hypersensitive) to osimertinib or any of the other ingredients of this medicine (listed in section 6).

-Consult your doctor, pharmacist, or nurse before taking TAGRISSO if you are unsure.
+If in doubt, consult your doctor, pharmacist, or nurse before taking TAGRISSO.

 Warnings and precautions